 There are several options for you to make the rolls ahead.

-1 - You can bake them but don't frost them.
+Option 1: You can bake them but don't frost them.
 Wrap the cooled baking pan in plastic and gently heat them the next day.
 Remove the plastic, cover pan with foil and heat them for about 5 minutes in a 350ºF oven.
 Then add the frosting and serve.

-2 - You can also prepare the dough, but don't let it rise for the 60 to 90 minutes.
+Option 2: You can also prepare the dough, but don't let it rise for the 60 to 90 minutes.
 Cover the bowl and refrigerate it overnight.
 Then remove, roll, fill and let rise as rolls.
 Because the dough is cold, it will take longer to rise.
 Bake when fully proofed.

-3 - Another option is to let the dough rise the first time, then form the cinnamon rolls and place them in the pan.
+Option 3: Another option is to let the dough rise the first time, then form the cinnamon rolls and place them in the pan.
 Cover and refrigerate or freeze.

-If you refrigerate them you can let the buns come almost to room temperature, rise properly in the pan and then bake.
+If you refrigerate them, you can let the buns come almost to room temperature, rise properly in the pan and then bake.

 If you freeze the buns, remove them from the freezer and transfer them to the fridge overnight to thaw.
 In the morning, let them come almost to room temperature and get a proper rise, then bake.
 You may have to add a few minutes to the baking time.